bcronje/docs/docs/support/troubleshooting.md

     100.117.177.98
     ```

-2. Use `nslookup` to confirm the nameserver identified in step 1 is responding to queries by attempting to resolve the special, reserved DNS name `_my.id.enclave`.
+2. Use `nslookup` to query the nameserver identified in step 1 by attempting to resolve the special DNS name `_my.id.enclave`

     ```
     C:\> nslookup _my.id.enclave 100.117.177.98